 And here are the Buckeyes’ formation type on Elliott’s rush attempts:

 Ohio State’s spread offense predicates on inside zone concepts that play perfectly to the tune of Elliott’s aggressive running style.

 Per NFLSavant, 37.4% of Dallas’ runs over the past two seasons went either up the middle or behind the left or right guard and the remaining 62.6% went off-tackle or off-end.

-While Elliott is accustomed to inside-zone at Ohio State, he created a preposterous 7.63 yards per attempt on his 16 charted outside runs.
+While Elliott is accustomed to inside-zone at Ohio State, he created 7.63 yards per attempt on his charted outside runs.
 That is the best yards created per outside attempt in the class to-date.
-Elliott’s 5.98 yards created on his 86 charted inside runs was also the best in the class.
+Elliott’s 5.98 yards created on his charted inside runs was also easily the best in the class.